 - If you have fever, cough and difficulty breathing seek medical care early and share previous travel history with your health care provider.

 - When visiting live markets in areas currently experiencing cases of novel coronavirus, avoid direct unprotected contact with live animals and surfaces in contact with animals.

 - The consumption of raw or undercooked animal products should be avoided.
 Raw meat, milk or animal organs should be handled with care, to avoid cross-contamination with uncooked foods, as per good food safety practices.

-The EU Biocidal Product Regulation states that for effective disinfection against enveloped viruses, products that have been tested and proven to have “virucidal activity against enveloped viruses" or "Limited Virucidal" properties i.e. effective against all enveloped viruses and limited number of non-enveloped viruses, or finally "Fully Virucidal" properties i.e. effective against all enveloped and non-enveloped viruses in accordance with EN14476:2015: A quantitative suspension test for the evaluation of virucidal activity in the medical area, should be used.
+The EU Biocidal Product Regulation states that for effective disinfection against enveloped viruses, products that have been tested and proven to have "Virucidal activity against enveloped viruses" or "Limited Virucidal" properties i.e. effective against all enveloped viruses & limited number of non-enveloped viruses, or finally "Fully Virucidal" properties i.e. effective against all enveloped and non-enveloped viruses in accordance with EN14476:2015: A quantitative suspension test for the evaluation of virucidal activity in the medical area, should be used.
 Coronaviridae family viruses are listed as examples of enveloped viruses within the EN14476:2015 standard (and appendix 5 of Guidance on the Biocidal Products Regulation Volume II Efficacy - Assessment and Evaluation (Parts B+C)).
 The following SC Johnson Professional products have been independently tested and shown to meet the requirements of EN14476:2015 for either "Virucidal activity against enveloped viruses" or "Fully Virucidal" properties.